sandpiper-framework/sandpiper/test/api/README.md

  ./sandpiper init --id 20000000-0000-0000-0000-000000000000
  ```

-Enter `tidepool` for the database name, and because it is a secondary (i.e. receiver), it will not prompt for a public sync URL.
+Enter `tidepool` for the database name and accept the default Database Owner (sandpiper).
+Be sure to enter the same sandpiper password you used above (you will see a message that user "sandpiper" already exists, but that is not a problem as long as you use the same password).

 ```
-Company Name: eCat Co
+Company Name: eCatCompany
 Server-Role (primary*/secondary): secondary
 Added Company "eCat Co"
 Sandpiper Admin Password: admin